Héctor Barrantes: Personal life

 His first wife died in a car crash.
 In 1974, he started an affair with Susan Ferguson, the mother of Sarah Ferguson, who divorced her husband Major Ronald Ferguson and left her two daughters in England.
 In 1975, they married in a civil ceremony in Argentina.
 They resided on a polo ranch in Guaminí, Argentina.

 Death

-He died of cancer in August 1990.
-He was buried, initially, in the Peace Garden cemetery in Buenos Aires.
-Later he was reinterred in a vault under his home and next to a polo field on his 'El Pucara' estate where, in 1998, his widow Susan was buried following her death.
+He died of lymphatic cancer on 10 August 1990.
+He was buried, initially, in the Parque Jardín de Paz cemetery in Pilar, Buenos Aires.
+Later he was reinterred in a vault under his home and next to a polo field on his "El Pucará" estate where, in 1998, his widow Susan was buried following her death, from a car crash.

 Honours

 A major polo trophy in Argentina has been named in Barrantes's honour, the Copa Héctor Barrantes.